fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 end
 ```

 Fuse supports the concept of tuples which can be used in place of multiple return values.
-By doing so in addition to having a more concrete type signature for these functions we also get to keep all return values in one places instead of immeadiatly breaking them into the indivisual return values.
+By doing so in addition to having a more concrete type signature for these functions we also get to keep all return values in one place instead of immediately breaking them into the individual return values.

 ```fuse
 fn fun() -> (string, number, boolean)